ishaandey/node/README.md

 Feel free to contact us at ishaan@hackcville.com with any questions about content or request permission to use material.

 ### Contributors
-Content developed by ~~PC 1~~, ~~PC 2~~, and Ishaan Dey at HackCville, Fall 2020.
-S/o to Christian Jung, Ben Artuso, and the HackCville team for their feedback and support.
+Content developed by Ishaan Dey at HackCville, Fall 2020.
+All content rights belong to Ishaan Dey.

+Shoutout to Christian Jung, Ben Artuso, and the HackCville team for their feedback and support.